Volunteers-In-Parks: VIP Patch, circa 1972–2006

 This patch was authorized for wear soon after the creation of the VIP Program and was included in uniform regulations for employees in 1973 and 1974.
 This design was used for over three decades, but it was likely changed due to its close resemblance to the Arrowhead Patch worn by employees.
 A new circular shaped patch was authorized for wear beginning in 2004, but parks had a two-year transition period.

 VIP Patch, 2004–present

 Registered on October 7, 2004 (69 Federal Register 60182), the new VIP Patch was authorized for wear starting January 1, 2004, but parks had a two-year transition period.

 Master Ranger Corps Patch, 2004–2016

 Registered on October 7, 2004 (Federal Register, vol. 69, no. 194, 60182), the Master Ranger Corps Patch was authorized for wear starting January 1, 2004, by any volunteer who either committed to and completed 500 hours of service and/or participated in one or more special NPS volunteer groups such as Geoscientists-In-Parks, the Natural Resources Volunteer Laureate Program, and the Volunteer Senior Ranger Corps.
-However, this patch was is no longer authorized for wear as of March 15, 2016 (DO-7, 2016, section 10).
+However, this patch is no longer authorized for wear as of March 15, 2016 (DO-7, 2016, section 10).